maglore9900/max_headroom/README.md

 2) this is designed to pull a custom voice from the alltalk project https://github.com/erew123/alltalk_tts, that is how I am cloning max headroom's voice.
 You can alter or simply not use this, it will currently fallback to pyttsx3.

 Will move more variables to the .env folders soon.

+.env is under the module folder for now